Orders API Overview

 The Orders API integrates seamlessly with other Square APIs and resources to expand the functionality of your application.

 Orders with fulfillment that have been fully paid are pushed to the Square Point of Sale application so that sellers can manage fulfillment with the Square Point of Sale application.
-The Orders API currently supports two types of fulfillment orders: Pickup and Shipment.
+The Orders API supports three types of fulfillment orders: Pickup, Shipment, and Delivery.
 For more information, see Add fulfillment details.

 Link your payments to